iayansarkar/Data-Analysis-Football-Project-Using-Python/README.md

 13. Type `jupyter notebook` and hit enter.
 You will see a new tab open in your browser displaying the Jupyter Notebook dashboard.
 14. Click on the following options to get started, as shown in the image below:<br><br> ![JN- STEP 10](https://user-images.githubusercontent.com/80643467/230805220-9d2bea58-36c6-45b7-986f-447243425ab1.png)<br><br>

-## Python Programming

-To begin football data analysis with Python, follow these steps:
-1.

 ## Data Visualization